 There are two built-in antennas inside this adapter and you can also attach the third one that's bundled with it.

 In terms of driver support, this device can work with just about any operating system.
-It has drivers for all Windows versions starting with Windows XP, Mac OS X and Linux.
+It has drivers for all Windows versions starting with Windows XP and also for Mac OS X.

 You can find its detailed hardware specifications at this page: ASUS Dual-band Wireless-AC1200 USB 3.0 Wi-Fi Adapter.